 (a) Annual dues are due and payable on or before June 1 of each year.

 (b) For new applicants, dues shall accompany their application for membership and shall only be refundable, upon application, should the applicant’s membership be denied by the Admission and Membership Committee.

 (c) Failure to pay dues will result in cancellation of membership.

 ARTICLE V - VOTING AND ELIGIBILITY

-1. VOTING - Each state, territory, or possession of the United States of America (including the District of Columbia), Canada, and Mexico (including the Federal District of Mexico), if qualified, shall be entitled to appoint one (1) voting delegate to the NABF, each of whom shall be entitled to one (1) vote on all matters to be voted on at any annual or special meeting or mail vote of the delegates.
+1. VOTING - Each state, territory, or possession of the United States of America, Canada, and Mexico (including the Federal District of Mexico), if qualified, shall be entitled to appoint one (1) voting delegate to the NABF, each of whom shall be entitled to one (1) vote on all matters to be voted on at any annual or special meeting or mail vote of the delegates.

-(a) To appoint a voting delegate, each state, province, territory, or possession must have at least one (1) general member current in his dues at least thirty (30) days prior to the date of the annual convention of the NABF.
+(a) To appoint a voting delegate, each state, province, territory, or possession must have at least one (1) general member, current in his/her dues, at least thirty (30) days prior to the date of the annual convention of the NABF.
 A majority of the general members of each state, province, territory, or possession shall select its voting member, and may direct him to vote in accordance with a majority vote of the general members of that state, province, territory, or possession.